 2. Keep it clean

 We may be starting with the obvious here.
 But, many people will give their home a once over with a duster and vacuum, and think this is enough.
 Give your home a real deep clean, and then clean as you go thereafter.
 It’ll save you so much time in having to re-do the entire house every time someone’s interested in viewing.
+If you have pets you might need a specialised vacuum cleaner for pet hair to ensure that your carpets are properly clean.

 3. Draw attention to focal points